TARE wordmark

 Beyond the Ledger: Why Sample Tracking is the 'Zero Trust' of Cannabis Compliance

 At TAREOps.com, we view lab compliance not just as a regulatory requirement, but as a data integrity challenge.
-If you cannot cryptographically prove the provenance of a sample from intake to COA (Certificate of Analysis), you aren't just risking a fine; you're risking the entire chain of custody.
+If sample history cannot be reconstructed from intake to COA (Certificate of Analysis), reviewers lose important chain-of-custody context.

-The Anatomy of a High-Assurance Sample Tracking System
+The Anatomy of a Reviewable Sample Tracking System

 Effective sample tracking in a modern cannabis lab requires more than just a barcode.
-It requires an architecture built on Action Provenance.
-Here is the complete guide to establishing a "Zero Trust" environment for your lab.
+It requires workflow design that preserves action context, operator attribution, and review history.

 1. The Intake Protocol: Identity at the Edge